Electoral system of Australia: Western Australia

 Western Australia retained a significant malapportionment in the Legislative Assembly until 2008.
 Under the previous system, votes in the country were worth up to four times the value of votes in Perth, the state's capital city.
 On 20 May 2005 the state Parliament passed new electoral laws, removing the malapportionment with effect from the following election.
 Under the new laws, electorates must have a population of 21,343, with a permitted variation of 10%.
 Electorates with a land area of more than 100,000 km2 are permitted to have a variation of 20%, in recognition of the difficulty of representing the sparsely populated north and east of the state.
 Large districts would be attributed an extra number of notional voters, equal to 1.5% the area of the district in square kilometres, for the purposes of this calculation.
 This Large District Allowance will permit large rural districts to have many fewer voters than the average district enrolment.
 The Office of the Electoral Distribution Commissioners gives the following example: Central Kimberley-Pilbara district has 12601 electors and an area of 600038 square kilometres.
 The average district enrolment for WA is 21343.
 Central Kimberley-Pilbara thus obtains 9000 notional extra electors, bringing its notional total to 21601, which is acceptably close to the average district enrolment.

 A modified form of malapportionment was, however, retained for the Legislative Council, the state upper house.
-Rural areas are still slightly overrepresented, with as much as six times the voting power of Perth on paper.
-According to ABC election analyst Antony Green, the rural weighting in the Legislative Council is still significant enough that a Liberal state premier has no choice but to include the National Party in his government, even if the Liberals theoretically have enough seats in the Legislative Assembly to govern alone.
+Rural areas were still slightly overrepresented, with as much as six times the voting power of Perth on paper.
+According to ABC election analyst Antony Green, the rural weighting in the Legislative Council was still significant enough that a Liberal state premier had no choice but to include the National Party in government, even if the Liberals theoretically had enough seats in the Legislative Assembly to govern alone.

 This situation remained until November 2021, when the Electoral Legislation Amendment (Electoral Equality) Bill 2021 was passed, replacing the malapportioned regions with a single state-wide electorate of 37 members.
 GVTs were also replaced by optional preferential voting.
 The changes took effect in the 2025 state election.